adelevie/ecfs/README.md

 ### Bulk Queries

+None of this works (leaving here for posterity):

 This has been a problem that's been bothering me for a while: ECFS filing pages won't create spreadsheets when a query returns more than 10,000 filings.
 A simple solution is to add date constraints to the query until you have a set of queries where each result set contains 10,000 or fewer filings.

 I implemented a convenience method that make these queries for you: